billhails/blender-addons/src/finish-sewing/README.md

 * You've applied the cloth simulation.

-Normally you'd then have to go in to edit mode on the resulting mesh and clean up all of those springs, by selecting pairs or sets of vertices and doing "merge at center" for every stitch individually.
-This can be very tedious and fiddly for a complex piece of clothing with many springs/stitches.
+Normally you'd then have to go in to edit mode on the resulting mesh and clean up all of those springs, by selecting vertices and doing "merge at center" for every stitch individually.
+This can be very tedious and fiddly for a complex piece of clothing with many stitching springs.

-The FinishSewing add-on does this step for you:
+The FinishSewing add-on does this last step for you.

-* Tab in to edit mode on your clothing mesh.
-* Select `Mesh > Clean up > Finish Sewing`
-* Tab out of edit mode.

 Here's a screenshot of a mesh before running the add-on: